matthewphamilton/matthewphamilton/README.md

 ### Hi there 👋

-I'm Matt and I am a PhD candidate at [Monash University Health Economics Group](https://research.monash.edu/en/organisations/sphpm-health-economics-group), focused on developing and applying transparent, reusable and updatable computational models.
+I'm Matt and I am a Research Fellow at [Monash University Health Economics Group](https://research.monash.edu/en/organisations/sphpm-health-economics-group), focused on developing and applying transparent, reusable and updatable computational models.

 ---